dowjones/intentionjs/_includes/manipulationIntro.md

       {%highlight html%}
 <div class="foo" intent in-width: />
       {%endhighlight%}
-      <p>will keep it's class <code>foo</code> regardless of what <code>horizontal_axis</code> context is passed.</p>
+      <p>will keep its class <code>foo</code> regardless of what <code>horizontal_axis</code> context is passed.</p>
     </section>
   </article>

   <article class="equalize" data-pattern="2">
     <h3>Attribute Manipulation</h3>
     <section>
-      <p>Intention.js can also manipulate an element's attributes with more specificity than just class manipulations.
-Set a base (default) attribute in case no contexts are met, then specify context-specific attribute values.</p>
+      <p>Intention.js can also manipulate an element's attributes with more specificity than can be achieved via class manipulations.
+To start, set a base (default) attribute in case no contexts are met, then specify context-specific attribute values.</p>
     </section>
     <section>
        {%highlight html%}